 2An Athenian touch to the Byzantine Grounds: Church of the Holy Apostles

 It’s a pioneer of churches built in the Byzantine period in the Athenian style, with its signature mark eight-sided dome and a cross-shaped floor plan which is surrounded by apses on the four sides and a narthex on the west side.
 Four columns support the dome and the altar.
 The floor was originally made of marble.

 3A Stricking Beauty: Temple of Hephaestus

-Among the agora’s many temples, alters and other shrines, the temple of Hephaestus shines as one of the best preserved of its type in whole Greece.
+Among the agora’s many temples, alters and other shrines, the temple of Hephaestus shines as one of the best-preserved of its type in whole Greece.
 Indeed, it’s the most visible structure in the Ancient Agora of Athens.
 Resembling Parthenon in many ways including the dates of construction (circa.
 450 – 415 BC), it’s in Doric Style with traditional metopes as adornments.
 Entering inside is prohibited but you can observe enough from the outside.
-The inner set of columns over the porch support a continuous but not wrapping Ionic Freeze.
-It is embellished with high relief sculptures depicting Centaurs and Lapyths during a fight.
+The inner set of columns over the porch supports a continuous but not wrapping Ionic Freeze.
+It is embellished with high-relief sculptures depicting Centaurs and Lapyths during a fight.

 4How to get to the place?